EuroPython/website/data/home/venue.md

 title: Venue
 ---

-The in-person conference will be held at The Convention Centre Dublin (The CCD) in Dublin, Ireland.
+The in-person conference will be held at The Prague Congress Centre (The PCC) in Prague, Czech Republic.
 For the virtual conference, detailed instructions will be announced at a later time.